 The most recent attention has been given to the American Express Centurion Lounges, beginning with Las Vegas (Concourse D, served by United Airlines), Dallas/Fort Worth (Terminal D, served by American Airlines and international departures), New York-LaGuardia (Terminal B, Landside), San Francisco (Terminal 3 Concourse F, served by United Airlines), Miami (North Terminal Concourse D, served by American Airlines), and most recently, Houston (Terminal D).
-The Centurion Studio, an extension of the Centurion Lounge network in a smaller setting, is available in Seattle (Concourse B, served by Delta Air Lines, Southwest Airlines, and Virgin America).
+The Seattle location, formerly a Centurion Studio, is now a full Centurion Lounge as well (Concourse B, served by Delta Air Lines, Southwest Airlines, and Virgin America).
 All lounges are located airside and can be accessed from other terminals via inter-terminal trains or walkways, with the exception of the LaGuardia location, which is before security.

 The Centurion Lounges are complimentary for guests with a Platinum Card or Centurion Card from American Express.